xerion0712/Solana-AI-Agent-Toolkit/guides/add_your_own_tool.md

 4. Implement the Langchain tool class
 5. Export the Langchain tool
 6. Define Action class for given tool
+7. Export Action
-7. Use the custom tool
+8. Use the custom tool

 ## Implementation Guide